What is Software Asset Management (SAM)?

 - Finance departments count on digital asset management software to keep software costs aligned with budget goals.

-- Security teams depend on it to spot unauthorized or outdated software.
+- Security teams focus on managing software assets to spot unauthorized or outdated software for IT asset management.

 - Operations benefit from knowing exactly what tools are in play and how they're performing.